 Hey there everyone!
-I really really like to sew knit fabrics.
+I really really like sewing with knit fabric.
 I enjoy working with woven fabric as well, but I prefer wearing garments that stretch.
 But sadly, knit fabric has gotten a bit of a bad reputation!
 In this article, I want to share some of the tips and tricks that help me when I’m making something with knit fabric on a regular sewing machine (as opposed to an overlock machine, or serger).
 Trust me, it’s much easier than you might think!

 1. Pre-treating Your Knits